learnerRoger/VsCodeLinkGitHub/README.md

 # VsCodeLinkGitHub
-this is a test repository for vscode linking github this is first change in the read.me
+this is a test repository for vscode linking github this is first change in the read.me file